MNiekel/Nezeors/README.md

 Nezeors
 =======

-An implementation from the popular late-70's game Asteroids.
+An implementation of the popular late-70's game Asteroids.